 If you have an early flight, you’ll be given a packed breakfast before disembarking and transferring to the airport for your return flight to the UK.
 B.

 Mövenpick’s fleet of ships was made for cruising this great river.
 Life onboard combines Mövenpick’s Swiss service with local culture, where evenings often feature traditional Egyptian-inspired entertainment.
 Take in the passing views from your cabin’s window and sail along the famous river banks on a journey that takes you right up to some of Ancient Egypt’s most legendary sites.

 Mövenpick MS Darakum

-One of the largest ships on the Nile, the Mövenpick MS Darakum features an array of facilities and a beautiful Moroccan-style design.
-There are 52 cabins and suites, each with air-conditioning, twin beds or a king-size bed and a private en suite.
-Lower deck cabins have two sealed marine windows, while all other cabins and suites have panoramic windows.
-On-board facilities include a swimming pool, sun deck and gym and modern Moroccan-style décor is used throughout, from plush cushions to the deep colour schemes that add a touch of decadence to your river cruise.
-All meals are served at the main restaurant, where each night sees a different buffet theme gracing the dinner tables.
-For drinks, the Lounge Bar is the place for hot beverages or alcoholic fare, while the sun deck is ideal if you don’t want to miss any of the sights.
+One of the largest ships on the Nile, Mövenpick MS Darakum has an array of facilities and a beautiful Moroccan-style design.
+There are 52 cabins and suites, each with air-conditioning and most with panoramic windows.
+Onboard facilities include a pool, sun deck and gym.
+All meals are served at the main restaurant, where each night has a different buffet theme.

 Good to know

 • Suitable for children over 12 years old.
-As this is a Kuoni recommended age, we cannot guarantee that there will not be any other children on board
+As this is a Kuoni recommended age, we cannot guarantee that there will not be any younger children on board